Buried Alive (2007 film)

-Buried Alive is a 2007 horror film starring Terence Jay, Leah Rachel, and Tobin Bell, about a group of college students stalked by a vengeful spirit during a New Mexico road trip.
+Buried Alive is a 2007 supernatural slasher film starring Terence Jay, Leah Rachel, and Tobin Bell, about a group of college students stalked by a vengeful spirit during a New Mexico road trip.
 It was a straight-to-DVD release distributed by Dimension Extreme.
 This film was a Blockbuster Exclusive.

 Plot

 Rene is in the bath having a conversation with her cousin Zane, who is in the bathroom with her.
 He pushes her underwater, and she begins to drown.
 While looking up at his face from under the water, she sees the visage of an old woman above her.
 She awakes with a start, having fallen asleep and begun to drown.
 Her boyfriend Danny wakes her up, and the two make out.

 Zane, who has enlisted the help of Phil to research his family history, visits his family home with Phil, Rene, Danny, and her two sorority pledges, Julie "Cow" and Laura "Dog".
 The two pledges have been forced to dress up as animals as an initiation.
 Zane constantly sees an old woman on the side of the road, culminating in her appearance in the middle of the road, which causes him to almost crash.

 Lester, the caretaker, is living in a trailer on the land, searching for gold.
 He has found some, but does not tell anyone.
 The college students marvel at his stuffed oddities, since he is an amateur taxidermist.
 He warns the group not to go into the subcellar, or to go outside after dark.

 Settling in, Rene enslaves Julie and Laura and forces Phil to explain how he knows so much about Rene and Zane's family history.
 Phil goes outside to get a signal on his mobile phone, but is cut in half by a ghost armed with an axe.

 The five remaining teens decide to learn more about the family history.
 Rene has fun with Julie and Laura by making them perform "The Godiva Run", a college sorority tradition of running with the participate only wearing one item of clothing and it can't be an overcoat.
 The girls are dared to perform The Godiva Run to Lester's caravan and bring back one of his stuffed animals.
 Julie chooses to wear her pants and Laura chooses to wear her boots with Laura boldly and happily streaking naked through the desert towards Lester's caravan and accomplishes the task, but Julie doesn't because she sprains her ankle.